thatvirtualboy/thatvirtualboy.github.io/_pages/doneapp.md

 Whether you’re tracking tasks related to a work project, indie development, customer initiatives, or personal achievements, Done makes it simple to log your completed work efficiently.

+> Traditional to-do apps are all about things you still need to do, and once you do them, the task disappears and is gone from your records. **Done** allows you to log your completed tasks as you go so you can log your data and visualize your accomplishments.

 Key Features:

 •	**Unobtrusive and Lightning Quick**: Done lives in your menu bar, providing immediate access to log tasks with a single click.